m0smith/csai-382-repos-and-notebooks-solution/RUN.md

    ```bash
    jupyter notebook
    ```
-2. Open the relevant notebook(s) and run all cells in order.
+2. Open `lab_2_4_repro_logging.ipynb` and run all cells in order.
+The notebook sets seeds, configures logging, hashes the input CSVs, and computes three metrics.

-## 4) Outputs and logs
+3. Artifacts produced during the run:
-- Notebook outputs (charts, tables, etc.) are saved alongside the notebook unless a cell writes them elsewhere.
+   - Timestamped log file in `logs/run_*.log`.
-- Runtime logs should be directed to the `logs/` directory.
-Create log files inside `logs/` when adding logging to notebooks or scripts (e.g., via Python's `logging` module).
+   - Data hashes in `data_hashes.json`.
-- Configuration defaults can be stored in `config.yaml` (see below).
+   - Stacked metrics CSV in `etl_pipeline/metrics_*.csv`.

-## 5) Optional configuration
+   - Updated `requirements.txt` from the current environment.

-- The `config.yaml` file is provided as a placeholder for any parameters you want to centralize (e.g., file paths, database URIs, or experiment settings).
+## 4) Optional configuration
-- Update keys in `config.yaml` and import them in your notebooks/scripts as needed.
+- Edit `config.yaml` to change data, log, or output directories.
+If PyYAML is installed, the notebook will read these overrides; otherwise, it will use the defaults baked into the code.